Dealership IT & Security

 Trigger: Scheduling and check-in tooling becomes unreliable during active appointments.

-First Response: Switch to continuity procedure, assign owner for restoration, and coordinate cross-team backlog handling.
+First response: Switch to continuity procedure, assign owner for restoration, and coordinate cross-team backlog handling.

 Stabilization: Re-establish normal workflow, verify data consistency, and reinforce fallback documentation.